-The 2010 Winter Olympic Game host village of Whistler is a fantastic day trip destination from Vancouver.
-The Sea to Sky Highway between Vancouver and Whistler is a phenomenal driving route and a destination in itself.
-Between active adventures like skiing, mountain biking, hiking and ziplining and indoor pursuits like escape rooms, museums and First Nations centres, Whistler really does offer something for everyone.
+The 2010 Winter Olympic Game host village of Whistler is a great day trip from Vancouver.
+The Sea to Sky Highway between Vancouver and Whistler is a phenomenal driving route: it’s a destination in itself.

-During the summer months, active visitors should climb aboard the Whistler Gondola for a ride up to Whistler Mountain to enjoy an alpine hike, cross the Cloudraker Skybridge and a ride on the Peak to Peak gondola.
+During the summer months, climb aboard the Whistler Gondola for a ride up to Whistler Mountain.
+Enjoy an alpine hike, cross the Cloudraker Skybridge and a ride on the Peak to Peak gondola.
 Keep an eye out for black bears and cubs as you ascend or hike down the mountain.

 Summer mountain biking and ziplining are great family-friendly options in the great outdoors.
-Or walk or rent touring bikes and cruise around Lost Lake in the Village.
+Or walk or rent touring bikes and cruise around Lost Lake.

 For a higher-culture adventures indoors, visit the Audain Art Gallery or Lil-wat Cultural Centre.
 Or try Whistler’s Escape Room or Forged Axe Throwing for a serious adrenalin rush.

-The dining options in Whistler village are too numerous to list, but you’ll find something delicious for everyone in the family!
+Our guide to the dining options in Whistler village will help you find something delicious for everyone in the family.

 Distance: 120 km

 BC’s provincial capital of Victoria on Vancouver Island can be a day trip from Vancouver.
 But it’s a long one, due to the 1.5 hour ferry ride at either end.
 But don’t let that stop you from considering a truly grand day out across the Salish Sea.